MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-sample-data.md

 ## Add sample data
 You can add sample data at any time you need–during or after the configuration of sales accelerator.
 >[!NOTE]
->Installing the sample data adds basic sales and sales premium entities.
+>- The sample data adds basic sales and sales premium record types.
 More information: [Reference](#reference).
-Have a Sales Insights, Sales Premium, production, or a trial license to use the sample data.
+>- Have a Sales Insights, Sales Premium, production, or a trial license to use the sample data.

 1. Sign in to your sales app.
 2. Go to **Change area** in the lower-left corner of the page and select **Sales Insight settings**.